TritonDataCenter/smartos-live/README.md

 that, you should run as your user:

 ```
-$ pfexec pkgin -y in scmgit
+$ pfexec pkgin -y in git
 ...
 $
 ```